alokh-nath/WBTMS/README.md

 # WBTMS
-WBTMS stands for Web Based Task Management System
+WBTMS is a Web Based Task Management System.

-This is a PHP Project with Codeigniter Framework
+This is a PHP Project using Codeigniter Framework